violazhong/violazhong.github.io/index.md

 ## About Me

 I'm a software engineer based in New York.
 Before New York, I worked at a startup in Hangzhou.
 I moved to New York to study data science in NYU.
 After completing my studies, I spent a year as a research fellow focused on fairness in Machine Learning.
-My current research interests are: mechanistic interpretability, LLM hallucination.

 I'm also a Guqinist, a Chinese calligrapher.
-At my leisure time, I enjoy cooking and spending time with my pets.
+When I'm not in front of a screen, I enjoy cooking and spending time with my pets.

 ## Contact
 - **GitHub:** [github.com/violazhong](https://github.com/violazhong)